This article provides system requirements, compatibility and installation guidance for the Datto Direct to Cloud Agent.

 Note that this method of uninstall is irreversible.
 If you choose to back up the same protected machine with the Direct to Cloud solution in the future, you will be unable to continue the existing backup chain, and a new chain will be created.

 1. A web browser window will open and navigate you to the Datto Partner Portal.
-If you are prompted for credentials, log in using your partner username and password.
+Log in using your partner username and password.

 2. After logging in to the portal, you will see the Register Direct to Cloud Agent window.
 Perform the following steps to register the protected system and link it to a specific client: